 These tropical climes are inhabited by one-armed bandits and showgirls.
-Tropicana Entertainment is a casino and riverboat gaming operator with about 10 properties in five states (Nevada, Indiana, Louisiana, Mississippi, and New Jersey) and Aruba.
+Tropicana Entertainment is a casino and riverboat gaming operator with about 10 properties in five states and Aruba.
 Its flagship property is The Tropicana Casino and Resort (with 200,000 square feet of gaming space) in Atlantic City.
 The portfolio also includes Casino Aztar in Evansville, Indiana and the Belle of Baton Rouge in Louisiana.
 All total, assets include approximately 6,000 hotel rooms and 8,000 slot positions.
 Tropicana Entertainment emerged from bankruptcy a newly reorganized company after billionaire investor Carl Icahn took control in 2010.
 He owns about 60% of Tropicana Entertainment.